SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Unsupported Features

-The following features are currently not supported in the Configurable Products integration with Spartacus:
+The following features are currently not supported (or in some cases, not fully supported) in the Configurable Products integration with Spartacus:

 - [Save for Later and Selective Cart](#save-for-later-and-selective-cart)
 - [Cart Validation](#cart-validation)